 Hospitals have offered patient advocates for years.
-In the past decade, private medical advocates have become more popular, but their services can cost up to $300 an hour.
-Now, some of the nation’s largest insurers provide these services as part of their health benefit plans.
+In the past decade, private medical advocates have become more popular, but their services may cost up to $300 an hour.
+Now, some of the nation’s largest insurers provide these services as part of their health benefit plans, and their work often helps both employers and employees see medical cost savings.

-During open enrollment this year, consider the level and type of advocacy services offered when choosing a health plan for you and your family.
-Asking these questions can help you understand your options:
+If you don’t already have an advocate benefit, consider this service before open enrollment this year.
+Asking these questions may help you understand the level and type of advocacy services offered when choosing a health plan for you and your family:

 - What types of services are available?
 Determine if the health plan’s customer service representatives provide help with not only enrollment, billing and care provider networks but also with specific health issues that enable you to navigate the health system and seek the right care at the right time.